 Marc: Hello Charlotte!
 Could you please tell us what your current profession is?

-What is a technical artist?
+What will a technical artist tell me?
 It is difficult to define.
-The positions and mandates of technical artists vary greatly from one studio to another (even between two productions from the same studio).
+The positions and mandates of technical artists vary greatly from one studio to another (see between two productions from the same studio).
 I would define us as hybrids between programmers and artists.
 Most of the time, they are facilitators: they are used to develop tools for artists.
 They can do research and development on aspects of the game such as weather, plants, materials, destruction, create shaders, exotic objects (doors or interactive objects)… and many other things.

 We are also a part of the guardians of the health of the projects, we check that the artists work in good conditions and correctly.
 We know the limits and constraints related to the project and the machine we are working on.

 We are often in discussion with many other professions: VFXs, SFX (Sounds), animators, modelers, level artists, creature/character artists, programmers, cutscenes…